After living 3 years in Ireland it was about time to explore the North of Ireland during a short weekend trip.

 The Giants Causeway

-We decided to start our first sunny day with a walk along Giants Causeway, which is a UNESCO Heritage.
+We decided to start our North of Ireland tour with a walk along Giants Causeway, which is a UNESCO Heritage.
 Basically it is huge stones of different sizes that jut out irregularly from the sea and form kind of a pathway to jump around.
 It is actually a result of a volcano eruption.
 Fun fact: From the Giants Causeway you can look all the way over to Scotland.

 Once you had enough of climbing up those stones and jumping around, you can afterwards go for a long walk on any of the many hiking trails to get a different view of the Giants Causeway from above.

 As to any famous place, there belongs a legend.
 The one of the Giants Causeway goes as followed:

 Once upon a time there has been a giant in Ireland and one in Scotland.
 The Scottish one wanted to fight with the Irish, which made the Irish so upset that he started to throw parts/stones of the coast into the water.
 When the low tide arrived these stones formed kind of a pathway over to the Scottish giant.

 Full of confidence the Irish started walking over there.
 Once he saw how huge the Scottish was though, the Irish got scared and backed out.
 Fun fact is that the wife of the Irish giant actually saved him from the Scottish because she said to the Scottish that he (the Irish giant) is their baby.
 The Scottish then thought that if this giant is only the baby, how big will be father be and backed out as well.
 So, in the end they didn’t fight.

 Below are some useful tips in case you are traveling to Giants Causeway:

 - Car park is expensive, so park further away and walk if you are good by foot.